 11. It has been French state property since 1930

 The history of the castle following King Francis I’s death is rather sad because it hasn’t been a consistent residence of anybody for more than a decade at best.
 It immediately fell in disuse and was basically abandoned the first 80 years until Louis XIV spent some money to renovate it and build a huge 1,200-horse stable.

 He used the castle the same way as King Francis I and barely spent a few weeks there every year until he completely abandoned it in 1685 and spent most of his time at the Palace of Versailles.

-To make things even worse, the castle was completely stripped and even timber from floors were demolished to be sold during the French Revolution.
+To make things even worse, the castle was completely stripped and even timber from floors was demolished to be sold during the French Revolution.
 The wooden doors were even used to heat the rooms during the sale.

 It wasn’t until the year 1930, when it came in the hands of the French State, that the château found its true purpose, which was to become a popular tourist attraction after a serious renovation.

 12. It housed some of the most famous works of art during World War II